-Housing Chinese Water Dragons
+Housing the Chinese Water Dragon

-Unless you know your dragons are accurately sexed, you may be better off with just one.
-A male and female pair will likely get along, two males and even two females may display aggression unless given lots of space in a very large enclosure.
+Unless you know your dragons are accurately sexed, you may be better off with just one, although it may be lonely.
+A male and female pair will likely get along, while two males and even two females may display aggression unless given lots of space in a very large enclosure.
 Large fish tanks are often used but are not ideal.

 For substrate in the tank, choose something that won't cause impactions if ingested.
 Sterilized potting soil (no vermiculite or chemicals) with a cover of sphagnum moss (good for humidity) as well as a mixture of peat, soil, and sand, soil and cypress mulch, indoor/outdoor carpeting, or paper.
 Plenty of branches should be provided for climbing and basking (place some diagonally and some horizontally for basking).
 Live plants such as pothos, dracaena, hibiscus, ficus, and staghorn ferns make a good addition.

 You need to be able to remove and clean the water tub daily, especially if your dragon uses it for a toilet.
 Otherwise, you will need to have a quality water filter.
 The humidity should be kept at around 80 percent.
 Mist the enclosure once or twice daily as needed.
 Potted live plants can help keep humidity up as well.

-Heat and Lighting for Chinese Water Dragons
+Heat and Lighting

 A small amount (10 to 15 percent of the diet) of finely chopped vegetables and fruit can also be offered.
-Try collards, dandelion, and mustard greens, sweet potato, parsnips, green beans, carrots, and yellow or orange squash.
+Try collards, dandelion, and mustard greens, as well as sweet potato, parsnips, green beans, carrots and yellow or orange squash.
 Fruits should be used in smaller quantities than vegetables; try strawberries, raspberries, mangoes, papaya, figs, and cantaloupe.

 Hatchlings and juveniles should be fed daily, while, as a general rule, adults can be fed every two or three days.
-The best way to determine how much to feed is to look at body condition: skinny dragons need more to eat, and chubby dragons need to be fed less.
+The best way to determine how much to feed is to look at body condition: skinny dragons need more to eat and chubby dragons need to be fed less.

 Use a calcium/vitamin D3 supplement on the food at every other feeding along with a complete vitamin/mineral supplement once a week.